shiitake mushroom Fruiting blocks!

 Do this 2 to 3 times a day (or more if warm, dry conditions exist).
 Place a pie-pan or broiler pan under the fruiting block to collect the water.

 Shiitake (Lentinula edodes)

 Temperature - 50 to 85 degrees F Humidity - 60 to 85 %

 The Shiitake mycelium will have a white and brown bark/skin on the block.
-If little mushrooms are forming up against the bag, the block is ready to initiate.
+If little mushrooms are forming up against the bag, the block is ready to grow.